New England Landscape Futures

 I'm having trouble using the NELF Explorer.
 How can I get help?

-Please report your issue here and we will look into it.
+Please report the issue and we will look into it.
 We are sorry that you experienced difficulties using the NELF Explorer!
 Please note that the NELF Explorer is best used on a desktop or laptop computer with Safari, Chrome, Firefox, or Edge.
 Internet Explorer is not a web browser supported by the NELF Explorer.

 I have ideas or general feedback on the NELF Explorer.
 How can I share that?